Qatar's unifying World Cup vision erodes as nations cut ties

 ''There are still five years before the World Cup kicks off,'' Grindel said. ''Political solutions must take precedence over threats of boycott in this time.''

-The countries currently embroiled in the dispute with Qatar are not World Cup regulars, so there are slim chances of their teams qualifying for the 2022 tournament.
+Not all the countries currently embroiled in the dispute with Qatar are World Cup regulars, so there is slim chance of the entire bloc qualifying for the 2022 tournament.
 But Qatar will be hosting athletes from across the region when it stages the world track and field championships in 2019.

 ''We are talking to our teams in the region to properly understand the implications for both the short term and long term,'' the IAAF said.